5.7. Focus Methods¶

 Standard RMS

 We can define the RMS spot size relative to the center coordinates \(x_c^*, y_c^*\).
 This average position also propagates along the optical axis, originating from \(x_c, y_c\) and with direction vector \(s_c\).
-Next, the cost function is defined as:
+Next, the merit function is defined as:

 Introducing the new relative coordinates \(\Delta x_i, \Delta y_i\) and the relative direction \(\Delta \theta_{x,i}, \Delta \theta_{y,i}\):

-Applying variational calculus results in [1]:
+Applying variational calculus to minimize this function results in [1]:

 Thus, the focal position is located at \(z_0 + t_\text{RMS}\).